powershellpr0mpt/GittingStarted/readme.md

 ## Make a local change

 Git will automatically try to track all changes within the local copy directory structure (the *Working directory*).
-You will have to tell Git which files you actually want to have in your versioning and you need to add them to a so-called *Staging area*.
+You will have to tell Git which files you actually want to have in your versioning and you need to add them to a so-called *Staging area* before you can commit them to your local repository.

+![change areas][CommitWorkflow]

 Git will inform you about new files which are not yet staged by using the previously learnt `git status` command: